World League Wrestling

-NWA World League Wrestling is a Troy, Missouri-based professional wrestling promotion affiliated with Harley Race's Wrestling Academy school.
+World League Wrestling (WLW), also known as NWA World League Wrestling, is a Troy, Missouri-based professional wrestling promotion affiliated with Harley Race's Wrestling Academy school.
 It was established in 1999 by former World Heavyweight Champion Harley Race.
-The promotion is part of the National Wrestling Alliance (NWA)'s territory system.
+The promotion is part of the National Wrestling Alliance (NWA)'s territory system and holds shows once a month at the Harley Race Wrestling Arena in Troy, Missouri.

 History

 Harley Race's Wrestling Academy

 The Harley Race Wrestling Academy was operated by Harley Race.
 It provides training programs for those looking to enter the professional wrestling industry.
 The objective of the program is to "Teach safe wrestling technique, draw on Harley Race's experience and to give students tools to succeed in professional wrestling".
 Programs include both courses to become a professional wrestler, which requires anywhere between 300–500 hours of training, and professional wrestling referee training, which entails 60 hours of training.
 It is now called "Attack the Mat" Wrestling school and is operated by Leland Race.

 The school has two wrestling rings and weight room.
 The school is attended mostly by men, but occasionally women join as well.

 The school initially put on local wrestling events that raised money for local charities in Missouri.
 The wrestling school later began a running partnership with Pro Wrestling Noah that includes many of the program's talent touring with the Japanese-based wrestling promotion.
 YouTube celebrity OutlawDipper has stated in his previous videos that he attended this wrestling school and lived in Eldon, Missouri.